TylerNewton/Github-Collab/README.md

 Foreigners can qualify for permanent U.S. residency — a green card — if they invest at least $1 million in a new business venture that creates at least 10 jobs.
 The threshold drops to $500,000 for investments in high-unemployment or rural areas.

 Ryan Please do research about on how to be successful.

+Hello.this what i found on how to be successful:
+To be succseful you have to make smart goals and stay commitied to them. being capable of ajustment and building a growth mindeset.

+Tyler please do reasearch on keeping a healthy mindset.